 Columns B, D, F and H. --Enter the Federal share of the total computable amounts entered in columns (A, C, E, and G), for each quarter of the current fiscal year.

--
+If you choose not to input the federal share amounts, MBES provides options for completing these columns that allow the system to compute these amounts for you.
+There are two options you can choose when you select a form on the RECORD SELECTION screen.
+Choosing a form (31, 32 or 33) and adding a "T" suffix allows you to input only the total computable figures and have MBES compute the federal share using your FMAP rate.
+Choosing a form and adding an "M" suffix allows you to input total computable figures and an assumed FMAP rate to compute the federal share.

+NOTE: Do not use these options when you are processing forms that reflect actual expenditures from prior periods (i.e. any current year forms).
+Exercising the options changes any enhanced rate amounts to normal, pre-programed rate amounts.

 C. Footnotes. --This space highlights any additional relevant information pertaining to the current fiscal year; e.g., short explanations of large changes in any service category during the quarter.
 Provide comprehensive explanations/analyses of changes on Forms HCFA 25J(1) and J(2).
 (See §2600.8.)